-In order to appropriately divide assets in an equitable fashion, the court or mediator needs to be able to decipher between marital and separate property.
+In order to appropriately divide assets in an equitable fashion, the court or mediator needs to establish marital property.

 Once the court decides what is marital property and what is separate property, they will assign a monetary value to the assets and debt.
 The court will take into consideration the parties’:

 The court will then distribute the assets and debt as they deem appropriate in an equitable fashion.
 It is important to note that, in regards to New Jersey being an equitable distribution state, marital fault is usually not considered in the process.
-Any economic fault will impact the court’s decision.
-If one party was to purposefully waste assets in retaliation for the divorce, the court will judge against them and adjust the allocation in favor of the other spouse.
+Economic fault, on the other hand, could impact the court’s decision.
+If one party was to purposefully waste assets in retaliation for the divorce, the court could judge against them and adjust the allocation in favor of the other spouse.

 Mediation can save time and money